zulip/zulip-gci/tasks/2017/intro-to-zulip-server.md

 either `localhost` or the hostname of your remote VM, and verify that you can log in by clicking on one of the accounts.

+*Tip: Once your server is running, it blocks your terminal until you quit it with Ctrl-C. You can open a new terminal to continue working on Zulip.*

 ### Grep for code

 Find the `check_send_message` function by going to the `zulip/` directory